 Long before he settled into the interviewer's seat, Hoffman was rubbing shoulders (and performing duets?!) with some pretty big names in showbiz.
 As he shared with Focus Features last Fall, Hoffman played a young Scrooge in A Christmas Carol at Madison Square Garden as a tot, with Jesse Eisenberg serving as his understudy.
 Later on, he attended the Tony Awards with a friend (who also happened to be Anna Wintour's daughter, because, of course), and host Hugh Jackman pulled him on stage for "an impromptu duet."
 Can you imagine?

 Not long after moving to LA, Hoffman launched a weekly volunteer program and mini film series he calls "Tuesdays With Matthew," in which he dresses, directs, and films senior citizens — or "SCENE-iors," as he calls them — in reenactments of classic films.
 In his words, "Tuesdays With Matthew" is designed to "make the SCENE-iors feel like Movie Stars, and use TWM as a vehicle to raise money for Meals On Wheels."
 Hoffman's raised thousands of dollars for the organization to date, and made many a Californian senior feel like a true thespian in the process.

-For now, Hoffman's taking that flair for the dramatic to Fiji — hear his honeyed voice detailing the islanders' love lives five nights a week on Love Island.
+For now, Hoffman's taking that flair for the dramatic to Las Vegas — hear his honeyed voice detailing the islanders' love lives on Love Island.